fbranda/alaskapox/README.md

 ## Contents

 This repository aims to provide decision makers, researchers, and the public with comprehensive and timely data on the Alaskapox virus, including confirmed, suspected, and discarded cases.
-The data are collected from official sources such as public health laboratories and government agencies and are presented in a structured format to enable accurate analysis and detailed understanding of the Alaskapox outbreak situation.
+The data are collected from official sources such as [government agencies](https://health.alaska.gov/dph/Epi/id/Pages/Alaskapox.aspx) and are presented in a structured format to enable accurate analysis and detailed understanding of the Alaskapox outbreak situation.
 The repository is updated regularly to ensure access to up-to-date and reliable information.
 We hope that these data will be useful in informing public health decisions and in supporting research on the epidemiology and control of infectious diseases.

 ## Getting the data